There’s definitely a “right way” to open and close a shipping container, and it’s pretty easy to do when you know how.

 Important Tips for Opening and Closing Shipping Container Doors

-- Always start with the right door first.
+- When opening your BigSteelBox, always start with the right door first.
 If you try to open the left door first, the doors will not release.

 - Do not try to open both doors at the same time or they will bind in the middle.